Key facts

 References

-Applicants are also advised to read further information and complete requirements outlined see Information and Application form.
+Applicants are also advised to read further information and complete requirements outlined in the Information and Application form.
 These requirements may include work experience, reasons for undertaking the course, previous academic information and your research proposal.

 Admissions information

-Learn more about this course and others that Deakin offers by visiting VTAC for more information.
-You can also discover how Deakin compares to other universities when it comes to the quality of our teaching and learning by visiting the ComparED website.
+Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.

 Fees and scholarships